MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 The world of Big Data is growing steadily, and the number of technologies that process large amounts of data is growing along with it.
 Modern Big Data solutions are typically composed of multiple technologies, each addressing a particular set of requirements.
 The usual activities include data collection, ETL, enrichment, batch processing, real-time stream analytics, dashboards, interactive exploration, reporting, aggregation and summarization, as well as training and servicing ML models.

-In this whitepaper, we present the platform and technology that underlies the Azure Data Explorer (ADE) service offering (previously code named Kusto).
-ADE fits a specific set of needs within this landscape, and it's best illustrated with an example.
+In this whitepaper, we present the platform and technology that underlies the Azure Data Explorer service offering.
+Azure Data Explorer fits a specific set of needs within this landscape, and it's best illustrated with an example.
 Let's imagine a large-scale cloud service deployed on thousands of VM's, handling complex user transactions under strict SLAs and interacting with other external services.
 When properly instrumented, such a service emits an enormous number of signals: generic performance events from each VM (e.g. memory, disk and CPU usage), application-specific events (e.g. user authentication, start/progress/end of a transaction), internal health alerts and, last but not least, trace and debug statements added by the developers to aid in the service troubleshooting.
 Various subsets of these signals are routed to different systems: chosen performance and application events to the stream analytics solution for real-time alerting, generic performance counters to the time-series DB for operational dashboards, high-level application events to the data warehouse for further business analytics, etc. Our platform was designed to get all this data in its raw, unprocessed form, store it for a limited time interval (i.e. a sliding window to a subset of data ranging from a few days to a few months), and allow fast ad-hoc queries and analytics over this diverse data.

-More formally, the main ADE features are:
+More formally, the main Azure Data Explorer features are:

 - Ability to work with any kind of data: structured, semi-structured (JSON and more) and unstructured (free text).
 - High velocity (millions of events per second), low-latency (seconds) and linear scale ingestion of raw data.